-- An entity whose activities, charitable direction and finance are in the majority controlled by, or affiliated with, an Australian Rotary Club or District or Institute or Rotary International except where the legal entity in its own right controls and manages all the revenue earned and operates its own bank accounts which are independent to Rotary and do not benefit Rotary financially regardless if board members of the entity are Rotarians. - An entity that agrees to implement and follow the risk management, general management, and guidelines as recommended by Rotary Australia and Rotary International; - An Australian Rotary Club or District or Institute or Rotary International confirms in writing to the entity and the Rotary Australia National Insurance committee that the entity complies with the above definition and the entity is recognised as a Rotary entity.
+- An entity whose activities, charitable direction and finance are in the majority controlled by, or affiliated with, an Australian Rotary Club or District or Institute or Rotary International except where the legal entity in its own right controls and manages all the revenue earned and operates its own bank accounts which are independent to Rotary and do not benefit Rotary financially regardless if board members of the entity are Rotarians. - An entity as described above that agrees to implement and follow the risk management, general management, and guidelines as recommended by Rotary Australia and Rotary International; - An Australian Rotary Club or District or Institute or Rotary International confirms in writing to the entity and the Rotary Zone Insurance & Protection Committee that the entity complies with the above definition and the entity is recognised as a Rotary entity.